-This will improve the skills of co-ordination, control, manipulation and movement.
+Gross motor skills and fine motor skills will improve the levels of co-ordination, control, manipulation and movement.
 It helps children to gain confidence and feel positive about being healthy and active.
 This promotes a positive feeling of well-being.